Oldunixhacker/grub-hp-theme/README.md

 grub-customizer
 ```

 Go to the "Appearance" tab and change "Theme" to "hp-theme".
+Click "Save" and restart the system
+to see the new theme!

 ## Docs